‘Welcome to the neighborhood’

 Caught in a waking nightmare, Sarah must find the strength to hold onto her crumbling sanity…or be trapped forever in an existential hell…

 1BR had its world premiere on July 18th at the 2019 Fantasia International Film Festival in Montreal, Canada.
+Released on Digital to buy or rent by Dark Sky Films on April 24th and DVD on June 2nd 2020.

 “1BR works so well due to the believability of its lead.
 Bloom impresses as Sarah who oscillates between rabbit in the headlights and grim determination.
 So desperate to move on and be independent that she can’t see what’s happening around her.
 Marmor’s film is a very modern fable.”
 Backseat Mafia